gingerbreadmat/aws-secret-sync/README.md

     *   Key: `SecretSync-SyncAccount`
     *   Value: `987654321098`

+#### Delete from Specific Account

+To delete a secret from a single account (`111111111111`):

+*   **Tag:**
+    *   Key: `SecretSync-DeleteAccount`
+    *   Value: `111111111111`

+#### Delete from Group

+To delete a secret from all accounts in the `Development` group:

+*   **Tag:**
+    *   Key: `SecretSync-DeleteDestinationGroup`
+    *   Value: `Development`

-### Triggering the Sync
+### Triggering Operations

-After tagging a secret, the Lambda will process it on its next scheduled run (e.g., once per hour).
-You can also trigger the Lambda manually in the AWS Console for an immediate sync.
+After tagging a secret with sync or delete tags, the Lambda will process it on its next scheduled run (e.g., once per hour).
+You can also trigger the Lambda manually in the AWS Console for immediate processing.

+**Important Notes:**
+- A secret can have both sync and delete tags - both operations will be processed during the same run.
+- Delete operations include safety checks to ensure only secrets managed by this tool are deleted.
+- All synced secrets are automatically tagged with `SyncedFrom: {ManagementAccountId}` for tracking.

 ---